derenlei/CSGO_Econ_AI/README.md

 # Meta-learning for CS:GO Economy Strategy
-This is a baseline deep RL model for round-based game strategy learner.
+This is a baselineb model for round-based game strategy learner.

+This github repository serves as the artifacts repository for the paper "Learning to Reason in Round-based Games: Multi-task Sequence Generation forPurchasing Decision Making in First-person Shooters".

 A good explenation of CS:GO economy strategy can be found [here](https://www.metabomb.net/csgo/gameplay-guides/csgo-economy-guide-2).